Discover 8 active listening exercises try while listening to music

-Passive Listening vs. Active Listening
+Active Listening Exercises: Passive Listening vs. Active Listening

 Even when you’re not paying attention to the sounds you’re hearing, your ears are constantly sending sound signals to your brain.
 Most of the time your ears do this automatically, even if you don’t realize it.
 This is called passive listening.
 You’re aware that there are sounds in the background, but you’re not focusing on them.
 When you’ve got music on in the background you’re listening to it passively.
 It’s very common for people to experience music this way.
 There’s music playing, you hear it, but you’re not really thinking about it.
 Active listening is what you do when you’re focusing on what you hear, for example when you’re having a conversation with someone.
 You pay attention to the sound of their words.
 You’re taking in how fast they speak and their tone of voice.
 All of this helps you understand the meaning of what is being said.
 Now imagine applying that kind of attention to a piece of music that you hear.
-When you listen actively to music, you’re focusing on what you hear and trying to understand it.
+When you’re actively listening to music, you’re focusing on what you hear and trying to understand it.

 Why Active Listening is Important

-Active listening is the key to developing a good musical ear.
+Actively listening is the key to developing a good musical ear.
 Often in beginning music lessons we train the eye to read and the fingers to play, but we don’t train the ear.
 Many music students don’t realize that they can learn a lot about music just by listening, without ever seeing notes written on a page.
 A well-trained ear is essential for good musicianship.
 You might think of a musically trained ear as something magical, something you’re either born with or you’re not.
 This simply isn’t true.
 Having a good musical ear is a learned skill like anything else.
 True, some musicians with highly trained ears can sit down and write out a piece of music they just heard, or pick a single voice out of a choir of hundreds.
-Not everyone will get to that level, but everyone can improve their ability to hear and understand the music they listen to through active listening.
+Not everyone will get to that level, but everyone can improve their ability to hear and understand the music they listen to through actively listening.
 Even beginning musicians can get a lot out of active listening.
 You don’t need to have a technical understanding of music theory.
 You don’t need to know how to analyze chord progressions or identify key changes.
-No matter how much or how little you know about music, you can listen more actively by asking yourself some simple questions.
+No matter how much or how little you know about music, you can listen to music more actively by asking yourself some simple questions.

 How Does it Make You Feel?